 For transport, this is fundamentally a local school.
 Most families will prioritise a walkable route or a short drive, and it is sensible to test the journey at peak drop-off and pick-up times before committing.

 Competition for places.
-Recent entry-route figures show more applications than offers, so families should treat deadlines as non-negotiable and get familiar with the published admissions criteria early.
+Families should treat admissions deadlines as non-negotiable and get familiar with the published criteria early, especially because the current Reception deadline falls on 15 January 2027.

 Infant-only age range.
 This is a 5 to 7 setting, so you will be thinking about the Year 3 move sooner than you might expect.
 The junior transfer requires an application process rather than automatic progression.